Tamarou/Registry/MISSION.md

 # Mission

-> Empower teachers to create and grow successful education businesses, allowing them to dedicate their energy to inspiring students.
+> We empower teachers to create and grow successful education businesses, allowing them to dedicate their energy to inspiring students.

 # Vision